homearanya/active-escapes/src/pages/tours/ampthitheatre-slackpacker.md

     - '<strong>Witsies Mountain Lodge - Sentinel Car Park - RTN Transfer</strong>'
     - '<strong>Private Return Transfer:</strong> pick-up from Royal Natal & transfer back to the Cavern on the final day'
   # optional.
 Follow same format as includes fields
   notIncludes:
     - '<strong>Porter Support</strong>: Budget R870/porter for the 2 days required (up & down the mountain)'
     - '<strong>Royal Natal Permit</strong> (purchased on exit): R40 (SADC residents) / R80 - Internationals'
     - <strong>Bar Tabs & Gratuities</strong>

-# one of the destinations under src/pages/destination folder.
-Use the same words field value "code"
-destination: drakensberg
-# one of the activities under src/pages/activity folder.
-Use the same words field value "code"
-activity:
-  - hiking
-# one of the subActivities under src/data/sub-activity folder.
-Use the same words field value "code".
-If you need another one, contact me.
-This is use as a filter on destination page.
-subActivity:
-  - expedition
 # use on the tour card if the tour is a popular tour on home page
 popularTour:
+  # If the tour is to be shown on home page as a popular tour and in what order.
+If not popular the value must be 0.
+  featured: 3
   image: ../../img/listing/img-03-amphi.jpg
   tagline: Aim for the summit
   title: Hike to the Roof of Africa
   description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
 On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and can have your backpack portered.'
-# use on the tour card if the tour is a featured tour on a activity page
-activityTour:
-  image: ../../img/listing/img-03-amphi.jpg
-  tagline: Aim for the summit
-  title: Hike to the Roof of Africa
-  description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
-On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and can have your backpack portered.'
 # use on the tour card on destination page.
 destinationTour:
+  order: 1
-  image: ../../img/listing/img-03-amphi.jpg
+  image: ../../img/listing/drak-amphi.JPG
-  tagline: Aim for the summit
-  title: Hike to the Roof of Africa
+  title: Summit the Escarpment in Style – Amphitheatre, Northern Berg
-  description: 'Reach the top of the escarpment and source of the Tugela River, where you can stand atop the second highest waterfall in the world.
-On our 3 day Amphitheatre hike you’ll overnight in comfy mountain lodges, have your meals catered for, and can have your backpack portered.'
+  description: Hike to the 'Roof of Africa' and source of the Tugela River, where you will stand atop the second highest waterfall in the world.
+Previously only attainable to experienced mountaineers, we offer a guided slackpacking trail where you can overnight in comfy mountain lodges, have your meals catered for, and backpack portered.
 ---